What channels can i get in my area?

 For best guaranteed results the following is very important:-

+Point an antenna towards the general direction of the towers.
+Outdoor is always better then indoors.
+The higher you install an antenna the better.
+The shorter the run of cable between the antenna the TV or converter box the better.Never use cable joiners or too many cheap splitters as each time you join cable in any way you lose a minimum of 3.5db loss which is huge.
+Always use good quality UL RG6 cable with compression fittings where you can.
 We have done many installs in the Greater Toronto area and sold 1000's of antennas to people in the GTA Toronto, Kitchener, London, Windsor, Ottawa , Vancouver, Calgary, Montreal, as well as rural areas.
-For the installs we have done in the GTA Toronto area our customers always get over 20 channels, sometimes it has taken us 5 minutes to locate the best spot to hang the antenna in a good area and sometimes it has taken us many hours.
+For the installs we have done in the GTA Toronto area our customers always get over 25 channels, sometimes it has taken us 5 minutes to locate the best spot to hang the antenna in a good area and sometimes it has taken us many hours.
 Some cases we have had to use pre-amplifiers and distribution amps to get the best signal.
 We find most customers do very well if you are willing to follow the points listed above.
 In some cases people living in a condo or apartment facing north in the GTA area they may get a lesser number of channels or people living in a condo that want to put the antenna indoors only may not get all the channels that are available in there area.
 Selecting the right antenna is crucial.
 We also tell customers to take a pessimistic approach to over the air and say to themselves for example in the GTA Toronto area, if i spend $50 - $150 on a top quality antenna like the channel master, Antennas Direct or Winegard and i get 14 channels then be happy, this way when they report usually over 20 they are very pleased.
 People in rural areas the selection of a good antenna, height and the right preamps is very important.
 We have been even successful in places which are 100 miles away from transmission towers and perhaps more due to towers crossing water like the lake, using the deepest fringe antennas like the winegard 8200U or channel master crossfire series with a good low noise high gain pre-amp.
 Location, Terrain and the ability to choose a setup based on channel RF frequencies is vital.
-For expert advice outside of the GTA email us with your postal code at email@example.com if you require assistance with the antenna to select.
+For expert advice outside of the GTA email us with your postal code at firstname.lastname@example.org if you require assistance with the antenna to select.
 If you are in the GTA come in to see us at our retail store location in the greater Toronto area, we are in Mississauga.
 We will ask you for your location and a series of questions on your location and where you wish to install an antenna.
 This way we can give you options of antennas based on your location, mounting and pointing advice to ultimately make your over the air OTA experience a successful one.

 Do the cheap clone antennas work well?